Mission Climate Neutral Cities 2030

 Malmö

-23 Swedish cities are working together in Viable Cities' Climate Neutral Cities 2030 initiative.
-The map here provides a quick overview of the cities' ambitions.
-At each map pin you will find a short description of the city's work, and clicking on the pin will take you to the initiative's page with more information and relevant links.
+48 Swedish cities are working together in Viable Cities' Climate Neutral Cities 2030 initiative.
+The map here gives a quick overview of all the cities and at each map pin you will find a link to the city's page, where you can read more about their work, current events and spy and apply their good examples.

 Tools and methods for climate-neutral cities

-Using tools such as Climate City Contract 2030, Transition Lab and System Demonstrators, 23 cities, several national government agencies and Viable Cities are working together to find new ways of working to accelerate the climate transition.
+Using tools such as Climate City Contract 2030, Transition Lab and System Demonstrators, 48 cities, several national government agencies and Viable Cities are working together to find new ways of working to accelerate the climate transition.
 All tools provide the basis for collaboration, development and testing of new approaches.
-The methods are anchored in the research approach from Viable Cities.
-Explore our climate transition tools and methods below.
+The methods are anchored in the research approach of Viable Cities.
+Explore the tools, methods and approaches to climate action below.

 Climate City Contract 2030